Depression in pregnancy is real. It can start just before pregnancy and can continue up to two years after childbirth.

 - Have you felt little interest or pleasure in doing things during the same period?

 Early detection is the key to treating it.
-The earlier the obstetrician or gynecologist starts screening for depression as a routine in any pregnancy-related consultation, the better the chance of preventing and controlling it.
+The earlier the obstetrician or the gynecologist screens for depression as a routine in any pregnancy-related consultation, the better the chance of preventing and controlling it.

 Antidepressants In Antepartum Depression